 To the south, the Olmsted Island Bridges offer several scenic views of the Great Falls.
-There are several hiking trails along this area.
+There are several hiking trails in this area.
 See a trail map.
 Some of the most spectacular up close views can be seen from the Billy Goat Trail.
 You should note that portions of the trail are very challenging and not appropriate for all visitors.

 The C & O Canal Towpath also runs through the park and is ideal for biking and jogging.

 The Great Falls Tavern was built in 1828 and serves as the visitor center offering historical exhibits and interpretive programs.
-Mule drawn canal boat rides depart from this location April-October.
+Mule-drawn canal boat rides depart from this location April-October.
 The Visitor Center is open daily from 9 a.m.- 4:30 p.m.
 (Closed Thanksgiving, Christmas and New Year's Days)

-Great Falls Park - Virginia Location
+Great Falls Park: Virginia Location

 The park is located at 9200 Old Dominion Drive, McLean, Virginia in the northern part of the George Washington Memorial Parkway.